-The <TrackingEvents> element is available for Linear, NonLinear, and Companion elements in both InLine and Wrapper formats.
-When the video player detects that a specified event occurs, the video player is required to use the provided URI corresponding <Tracking> element to request the tracking resource file.
+The <TrackingEvents> element is available for Linear, NonLinear, and Companion, elements in both InLine and Wrapper formats.
+When the video player detects that a specified event occurs, the video player is required to trigger the tracking resource URI provided in the nested <Tracking> element.
 When the server receives this request, it records the event and the time it occurred.

 Required No

-Parent Linear, NonLinear, or Companion for both InLine and Wrapper formats
+Parent Linear NonLinear Companion

 Bounded 0-1

 Sub-elements Tracking